openspending/spendb/doc/model/design.rst

 '''''''''''''''''''''''''''''''''

-The second section of the model, ``mapping``, serves a duplicate function: it is both used to define how the data should be modelled in OpenSpending and how values for each attribute can be located within a source CSV file.
-Future versions of OpenSpending may break this up, defining both a ``model`` and ``mapping``.
+The second section of the model, ``mapping``, serves a duplicate function: it is both used to define how the data should be modelled in SpenDB and how values for each attribute can be located within a source CSV file.
+Future versions of SpenDB may break this up, defining both a ``model`` and ``mapping``.

 The ``mapping`` section defines a set of fields to define the dataset model, each